treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 ### [Remote](https://github.com/treehouses/remote)
 treehouses remote is our Android app that communicates with a headless Raspberry Pi mobile server running treehouses image via Bluetooth.
-Download treehouses on your android device and take a look at the app.
+Download treehouses on your Android device and take a look at the app.
 If you are part of the remote team, you will be working specifically with this app, working on new features and fixing bugs.
 Look at [the issues](https://github.com/treehouses/remote/issues) on remote and speak to dogi about working with this team.